Wolvend/videoswarm/docs/investigations/masonry-scroll-to-load.md

 # Masonry "Scroll to load" Regression Investigation

 ## Summary
 Recent fixes introduced a layout epoch signal and tightened the play orchestrator, but the regression where certain visible tiles stay stuck on the _“Scroll to load”_ placeholder after every masonry rebuild remains.
 A review of the loading pipeline shows that the current implementation still relies on a single synchronous geometry check that can bail out while the masonry grid is in the middle of its multi-frame relayout.
-When that happens no subsequent trigger re-runs the load admission for that tile, so the placeholder never advances even though the card is visible and counted in the debug metrics.
+When that happens no subsequent trigger re-runs the load admission for that tile, so the placeholder never advances even though the card is visible.
+The debug status bar reflects this confusion: it reports the affected tiles as both _visible_ and _playing_, even though the UI is still showing “Scroll to load,” confirming that higher-level orchestration still believes playback is active for the stuck cards.

 ## How loading is supposed to work
 1. **IntersectionObserver** – `VideoCard` registers with the shared observer and updates `visibleVideos` in app state through `handleVisible` whenever a tile crosses the viewport.【F:src/components/VideoCard/VideoCard.jsx†L520-L545】【F:src/hooks/ui-perf/useIntersectionObserverRegistry.js†L71-L150】